pablomarle/networkblocks/README.md

 ## Current status

 I am in the early stages of development.
-Are you interested in this project?
+You can see a working demo at: https://blocks.networkmaps.org User: readonly@networkmaps.org, Password: Password123$ Are you interested in this project?
 Let me know at: pablo@networkmaps.org